oracleapolloo/WRO-FUTURE-ENGINEERS-2025/README.md

 > - **Custom fit** for sensors like MPU6050
 > - **Enhanced wiring and airflow**

 While our robot’s main frame is built using traditional mounting plates and brackets, we 3D printed specific parts to enhance layout, fit, and function.
-These include the **gyroscope (MPU6050) base**, **sensor holders**, and **Arduino standoffs**.
+These include the **gyroscope (MPU6050) base**, and **ultra sonic sensor holders**.

 A critical use of 3D printing was to correctly position the MPU6050 at the **robot's center of gravity**, minimizing rotational noise and improving PID accuracy.
 This helped the gyroscope give more stable yaw values, especially during turns.